Botulinum Toxin Injections – Walkergate Park

 Benefits of treatment

-• For people who have spasticity it may allow greater passive movement of the muscle.
-Individual goals will be discussed at your appointment. -
+Individual goals of treatment will be discussed at your appointment. -

 Considerations for treatment

 The dose will vary according to your needs.
-The dose may vary as changes in your symptoms occur.
+The dose may vary as your symptoms change.

 Side effects